fearofcode/arete-javafx-poc/README.md

 Please do not damage your system.
 - LaTeX will probably break if you give the application a path that contains spaces since LaTeX appears to handle spaces in commands extremely poorly.
-- `LatexDemoController` blocks the UI thread.
+- The MikTex code blocks.
 I'll fix it.

 Setup
 =====